confluentinc/event-streaming-patterns/docs/event-source/event-source-connector.md

 # Event Source Connector
+[Event Processing Applications](../event-processing/event-processing-application.md) may want to consume data from existing data systems which are not themselves [Event Sources](event-source.md).

 ## Problem
-How can I connect an application or system like a DB to an event streaming platform so that it can send events?
+How can I connect traditional applications or systems, like a Database, to an event streaming platform, converting it's data at rest to data in motion with [Events](../event/event.md).

-## Solution Pattern
+## Solution
 ![event-source-connector](../img/event-source-connector.png)

-When connecting a system like a relational database to Kafka, the most common option is to use Kafka connectors.
+When connecting a system like a relational database to [Kafka](https://kafka.apache.org/), the most common option is to use [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html).
 The connector reads data from the event source, then generate events from that data, and finally sends these events to the event streaming platform.

-## Example Implementation
+## Implementation
+[ksqlDB](https://ksqldb.io/) provides an ability to manage [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) with a SQL like syntax.
 ```
 CREATE SOURCE CONNECTOR JDBC_SOURCE_POSTGRES_01 WITH (
     'connector.class'= 'io.confluent.connect.jdbc.JdbcSourceConnector',